simpyparveen/simpyparveen.github.io/_posts/AppSec/2021-03-23-TLS-SSL-Decryption.md

 Complete the following steps to decrypt SSL and TLS traffic using the Wireshark network protocol analyzer:

-1. Go to [link](https://wiki.wireshark.org/SampleCaptures?action=AttachFile&do=get&target=snakeoil2_070531.tgz) given in the references and search for description “SSL with decryption keys”.
+i.
+Go to [link](https://wiki.wireshark.org/SampleCaptures?action=AttachFile&do=get&target=snakeoil2_070531.tgz) given in the references and search for description “SSL with decryption keys”.
 Download the file: snakeoil2_070531.tgz

-2. Unzip the file and you see an example of SSL encrypted HTTPS traffic and the key to decrypt it.
+ii.
+Unzip the file and you see an example of SSL encrypted HTTPS traffic and the key to decrypt it.

-3. Setting up Wireshark to use the decryption keys : *Wireshark -> Edit -> Preferences... -> Protocol -> SSL*
+iii.
+Setting up Wireshark to use the decryption keys : *Wireshark -> Edit -> Preferences... -> Protocol -> SSL*
  ![ssldecrypt1](/assets/applicationsecurity/ssldecrypt1.png){:height="75%" width="75%"}

 ![ssldecrypt2](/assets/applicationsecurity/ssldecrypt2.png){:height="75%" width="75%"}

-4. RSA keys list must be selected from the keys downloaded above :
+iv.
+RSA keys list must be selected from the keys downloaded above :
 ![ssldecrypt3](/assets/applicationsecurity/ssldecrypt3.png){:height="75%" width="75%"}

-5. Browse to the location of your log file(decrypt already captured file given in the example downloaded above).
+v.
+Browse to the location of your log file(decrypt already captured file given in the example downloaded above).
 ![ssldecrypt4](/assets/applicationsecurity/ssldecrypt4.png){:height="75%" width="75%"}

-6. This is more along the lines of what we normally see when look at a TLS packet :
+vi.
+This is more along the lines of what we normally see when look at a TLS packet :
 ![ssldecrypt5](/assets/applicationsecurity/ssldecrypt5.png){:height="75%" width="75%"}

-7. This is what it looks like when you switch to the “Decrypted SSL Data” tab.
+vii.
+This is what it looks like when you switch to the “Decrypted SSL Data” tab.
 Note that we can now see the request information in plain-text.
 ![ssldecrypt6](/assets/applicationsecurity/ssldecrypt6.png){:height="75%" width="75%"}